 Mebane, North Carolina

 The Stone House, now closed, was a place of sanctuary, community and spiritual training where thousands gathered to share strength, stories, food, strategy, and practice in the Piedmont region of North Carolina.
 Board member Dothula Baron was the Site Host in 2013 and 8 organizers had their residencies there in 2011 and 2013.
 Meditation and body movement work was a special focus of the Stone House, particularly during their Soul Sanctuary Retreats – modeled after Windcall.
 Stone House hosted a Windcall gathering in 2013 where alumni in the region exchanged ideas on engaging in ongoing practices to support resiliency.

 Half Moon Bay, California

 Tunitas Creek Ranch was a Windcall site for six Residents from 2011-2012.
-The Ranch was a magical Residency site with a thriving organic food and flower garden, surrounded by 250 acres of open space, which includes forests and creeks and open fields – all in close proximity to the Pacific Ocean.
-The Ranch was sold in early 2013.
-We thank owner Nancy Schaub, Program Director Kristin Rothballer, the Ranch’s farm community, and the New Priorities Foundation for graciously supporting organizers at the Tunitas Creek Ranch.
+The Ranch was a magical site with a thriving organic food and flower garden, surrounded by 250 acres of open space, including forests, creeks and open fields – close to the Pacific Ocean.
+The Ranch was sold in 2013.
+We thank owner Nancy Schaub, Program Director Kristin Rothballer, the farm community, and the New Priorities Foundation for graciously supporting organizers at TCR.